satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.

+Including data with an article will enable a reader or reviewer not only to evaluate the quality and specificity of the data to drill down through, for example, preprocessing stages of image analysis, ????

 Relevance of code review systems

 While certain journals (e.g., PLoS One, Insight Journal) require code to